-Using the prime number calculator below, you can perform a primality test for any number.
+Using the prime number checker below, you can perform a primality test for any number.
 This means that you can enter any number and check if it is a prime number or not.
-This prime number checker is a free online tool for students and mathematicians.
+This prime number calculator is a free online tool for students and mathematicians.
 This tool can also be used to find all the factors of a number.
+Prime numbers are positive numbers that have two factors.
+The numbers with one factor or more than two factors are not classified as prime numbers.
+They have a maximum of 13 digits that is, less than 10 trillion.

-How to use the prime number checker tool
+How to check prime number online

 Step 1: Click on the textbox to enter the number that you need to check.
-A number pad will slide up that you can use to key in your number.
+A numberpad will slide up that you can use to key in your number.

 Step 2: Click on the Check button to find whether the number is prime or not.